strikersps/Competitive-Programming/Other-Programs/Anagram-Detection/readme.md

 # Problem Description:

 Two strings are said to be anagrams of one another if you can turn the first string into the second by rearranging its letters.
 For example, `table` and `bleat` are anagrams, as are `tear` and `rate`.
-Your job is to write a function that takes in two strings as input and determines whether they're anagrams of one another.
+Your job is to write a function that takes in two strings as input and determines whether they're anagrams of one another or not.

 Assumptions:
 1. Your algorithm should be case-sensitive, i.e. `tenet` and `TENET` are different string.